 Joseph has developed a solid relationship with the personnel of the schools that E3 Africa students attend.
 He has developed career guidance and counseling seminars for the students and their guardians.
 He monitors the progress and behavior of each student through personal visits to their respective schools.
 The focus of E3 Africa is to develop educated, psychologically healthy young adults, capable of becoming productive citizens and leaders of Uganda.
 By bringing the students together, they are learning to deal with their differences.
 They are learning to appreciate that they are all one people who can live peacefully together through Joseph’s promotion of the E3 Africa Family.
 This vision is particularly crucial because most of these students are orphans who are the product of years of conflict arising from tribal, ethnic and religious issues.

 Donations are vital in supporting our operational expenses and are critical to our continued success.
 Student sponsorship is vital to our ability to educate poorer, rural Ugandan youth.
-We are always interested in joining up with persons with interest in education or business and international affairs to work with us on our Board of Directors and Sponsorship, School Construction, Fundraising, Finance, Communications and Board Development committees.
+We are always interested in joining up with persons with interest in education or business and international affairs to work with us on our Board of Directors and Sponsorship, School Construction, Fundraising, Finance, Communications, Social Marketing and Board Development committees.
 I share our successes, hopes and dreams with you in anticipation that you will be inspired to join us in the warm glow of satisfaction that one receives from helping those so much less fortunate.
 We encourage you to learn more about us by exploring our website.